owebeeone/sdax/README.md

 - **If any `pre_execute` fails**: all remaining scheduled `pre_execute` tasks are cancelled; no further pre waves are started; the `execute` phase is skipped; `post_execute` still runs for tasks whose pre was started (plus post-only tasks whose dependency chain completed successfully) in reverse dependency order; exceptions are aggregated.
 - **If any `execute` fails**: other execute tasks continue; `post_execute` runs; exceptions are aggregated.
 - **If any `post_execute` fails**: siblings are not cancelled; all eligible cleanup still runs; exceptions are aggregated.
-- The final error is an `ExceptionGroup` that may include failures from pre, execute, and post.
+- The final error is an `SdaxExecutionError` (an `ExceptionGroup` subclass) that may include failures from pre, execute, and post.

 ### The "Elevator" Pattern (level adapter)